-Backed by strong evidence, and despite a persistent historical gap in medical understanding of the plant’s effects on the body, cannabis is increasingly being seen by medical professionals and the public as a safe, effective, and potentially very important form of therapy.
+Backed by strong evidence, cannabis is increasingly being seen by medical professionals and the public as a safe, effective, and potentially very important form of therapy.
 Within Canada’s regulatory landscape, cannabis’ medicinal utility is recognized by Health Canada, the Canadian Medical Association and the Canadian Pharmacists Association (CPhA).

 Even high-profile neurosurgeon and medical reporter Dr. Sanjay Gupta, who was once a vocal critic of medical cannabis, has since become a passionate advocate.

 This INNspired Article is brought to you by:Wayland Group Corp.
 (CSE:MARI; FWB:75M; OTCQB:MRRCF) is a licensed cannabis producer focused on cannabis cultivation, extraction, formulation and distribution.Send me an Investor Kit

 Still, apprehensions remain from many of the health professionals who act as gatekeepers between the patient and medical cannabis.
 Increasingly, these apprehensions come not from a wholesale rejection of cannabis as a medicine, but from a very understandable desire to better understand the intricacies of the drug before putting their signature to a prescription.